0xcire/pokedex-problem/README.md

 Having gained familiarity with TypeScript / React, and building Rest APIs in Express, using this to demonstrate ability to fetch data client side, render, and manage state in a react context.

-Using Daisy UI for quick prototyping, although, not best for accessibility.
+Using Daisy UI for quick prototyping, although, not best for accessibility (from what I remember)

 ## plan

-1st iteration - useEffect, useState ( probably solution I'd use in constraints of an actual interview)
+[] 1st iteration - useEffect, useState, prop drilling ( probably solution I'd use in constraints of an actual interview)

-2nd iteration - custom hook
+[] 2nd iteration - custom hook

-3rd iteration - Redux Toolkit / RTK Query or React Query
+[] 3rd iteration - Redux Toolkit / RTK Query or React Query

+- Theme Switch
 - Pagination
 - Animations
 - Error Handling / Loader Skeletons